mtszkarbowiak/ktl/Docs/Allocators.md

 ## Intro

-One of the fundamental elements of the library are allocators.
-As the name suggests, their role is to help us interact with memory.
-This definition is vague though, thus in the further chapters, details of how allocators work will be explored.
+One of the fundamental elements of the library is its use of allocators.
+As the name suggests, their role is to help manage memory.
+While this definition is broad, the following chapters will explore the details of how allocators work in this context.

-**All allocators must operate  under assmption, that allocator's reponsibility is exclusively to allocate and deallocate memory, without any information about type to be stored in that memory.**
+**All allocators must operate under the assumption that their sole responsibility is to allocate and deallocate memory, with no awareness of the type stored in that memory.**

-This decision to use type-erased allocators has profound impact.
-First, let's go through things which allocators may not do, thus they need to be taken care of by collections using them:
+This decision to use type-erased allocators has profound implications.
+Before diving deeper, here are some constraints that allocators impose, requiring collections to handle these aspects:

 1. Allocators must not relocate memory.
-The logic of relocation should be defined in the collections.
+Relocation logic should be defined within the collections.
 2. Allocators have no compile-time information about allocation alignment.

-Those two responsibilities enforce lengthy blocks of code in collection to handle those features, but they allow for very simple and versitale API.
+These two constraints necessitate additional code in collections to handle these features.
+However, they enable a simple and versatile API.

 ## Features

 ### Capacity

-Capacity constraints is the most fundamental element of allocators telling what is predetermined maximal and minimal size of allocation.
-It is used by collection to calculate how many elements it can hold.
-As allocators always operate on raw memory, it is expressed in bytes.
+Capacity constraints are a fundamental aspect of allocators, defining the predetermined maximum and minimum allocation sizes.
+These constraints help collections calculate the number of elements they can hold.
+Since allocators always operate on raw memory, capacity is expressed in bytes.

 ```cpp
 class MyAlloc